kaikai-qin/kaikai-qin.github.io/_pages/about.md

 - *2016.09 - 2020.06*, Information and Computing Science, Southwest University of Science and Technology, Mianyang.

 # 💬 Invited Talks
-- *2024.12*, Attended SIGGRAPH Asia 2024 in Tokyo, Japan, and gave a talk titled "C^0 Generalized Coons Patches for High-order Cage-based Deformation".
+- *2024.12*, I will attend SIGGRAPH Asia 2024 in Tokyo, Japan, and give a talk titled "C^0 Generalized Coons Patches for High-order Cage-based Deformation". \(I hope it won't be that bad this time...\)
-- *2023.06*, Invited to attend the CGTA (Conference on Geometry: Theory and Applications) 2023 held in Austria, and gave a report entitled "Blending Bézier patch for multisided surface modeling" at the conference.
+- *2023.06*, Invited by Dr. [Péter Salvi](https://www.iit.bme.hu/users/dr-salvi-p%C3%A9ter?language=en) to attend the CGTA (Conference on Geometry: Theory and Applications) 2023 held in Austria, and gave a talk entitled "Blending Bézier patch for multisided surface modeling" at the conference. \(A really really bad report...\}